 I saw on Etsy the other day these laser cut invitation sleeves were $6 a pop!
 That’s just crazy.
 By that standard, it is way more effective to make them yourself.

 I then looked around for SVG templates and saw a bunch on Etsy as well.
 But then I realized there’s no way I would be able to make 10 of these using these designs much less 100.
-The weeding and the intricacy of the design was just too much!
+The weeding and the intricacy of the design were just too much!

 I’ve designed and made a few of these invitations on my Cricut and learned a lot from this exercise.

-Recommended Materials for Cricut Invitations
+Recommended Materials for Cricut Wedding Invitations

 *this article contains affiliate links for your convenience, see full disclosures here

-Cardstock – My all time favorite paper for this is this metallic shimmer set.
+Cardstock – My all-time favorite paper for this is this metallic shimmer set.